jo-wick/OSS_final_project/README.md

 If you are not married or don't have a family to support, you don't know how much you have to earn when you have a family in the future, so this program allows you to set specific monthly profits for your 30s, 40s and 50s.

 ## How do I get started?
-First, install python 3\n
+First, install python 3
-Second, install pandas, numpy, sklearn, metapolib\n Lastly, \'python oss_final_project.py\'
+Second, install pandas, numpy, sklearn, metapolib Lastly, \'python oss_final_project.py\'

 ## Where can I get more help?